MAI728 - Financial Behaviour and Decision Making (Intensive)

 Students can expect to spend 130 hours undertaking the learning and assessment activities for this unit.
 Collaborative learning required both prior to and subsequent to the Intensive.

-In addition to the online scheduled learning activities, this intensive unit requires students to attend three consecutive days of face to face intensive study in Melbourne CBD.
+In addition to the online scheduled learning activities, this intensive unit requires students to attend four consecutive days of intensive study via Zoom.

 How to apply